skacem/skacem.github.io/_posts/2021-06-25-Web-Crawlers.md

 Art_House & International: Parasite (Gisaengchung) (2019), The Cabinet of Dr. Caligari (Das Cabinet des Dr. Caligari) (1920), Seven Samurai (Shichinin no Samurai) (1956).
 ```

 I hope that wasn't too confusing.
+At least you've got a nice list of movies to watch next.
 If you want to learn more about web scraping you can visit the following [repos](https://github.com/skacem/TIL/tree/main/Python/Web%20Scraping).

 ## References